limesaft/ArkanoidDeluxe/README.md

 # ArkanoidDeluxe
 Built in c# and Unity.
-The repo has only the scripts files from the project.
+The repo has only the scripts files and 3 screenshots from the project.